greenorbitspace/hub/userguide/content/en/docs/glossary/v/vegetation-phenology.md

 ---
 title: Vegetation Phenology
 ref: vegetation-phenology
+weight: 1
+exported_at: '2025-06-16T15:02:56.998177+00:00'
-description: 'Vegetation Phenology: The study of the timing of life cycle events in plants, such as flowering, leafing, and fruiting, and how these events are influenced by environmental factors like temperature and sunlight.'
+definition: 'Vegetation Phenology: The study of the timing of seasonal biological events in plants, such as flowering, leaf emergence, and fruiting, in relation to environmental variables like temperature and daylight.
+This field helps in understanding the impacts of climate change on ecosystems and agricultural productivity.'
-notion_page_id: 214d6625-c679-8063-8011-e31d67aea0f3
-exported_at: '2025-06-16T14:22:43.339285+00:00'
 tags:
 - Research
-category:
+id: GL220
+categories:
 - Space & Technology
-id: GL220
 ---